JurajKmotorka/browser_in_browser/readme.md

-Browser in Browser breach example for cybersecurity training
+Browser in Browser scam example for cybersecurity training